madanyc/workfront-learn.en/help/planner-fundamentals-program/planner-fundamentals-manage-a-project/a-visual-representation-of-your-project.md

 this paragraph needs an article URL
 --->

 The [!UICONTROL Gantt] is easy to explore and helpful at various times during the project’s lifespan.
 Try it out and see how it works for you.
-You can learn more online with the article, Getting started with the Gantt chart.
+You can learn more online with the article, Get started with the Gantt chart.

 <!---
 Getting started with the Gantt chart